saanvielaty/Headphone-Review-Sentiment-Analysis/README.md

 # Beats By Dre-Review-Sentiment-Analysis
 This project analyzes Amazon reviews for 10 headphones from different companies in order to gain a better understanding of consumer sentiments.
 By integratting the data set with Gemini AI, marketting and production enhancement suggestions for beats by dre headphones are uncoverred to obtain maximum consumer satisfaction.

 **Data Mining:** Found 10 headphones from different companies on amazon with substantial number of reviews, and copied the ASIN number.
 Using Oxyl API, the data was scraped, and later downloaded into a JSON file.
-This resulted in 10 seperate files that totalled 1000 reviews.
+This resulted in 10 seperate Excel files that totalled 1000 reviews.

 **Data Processing:** Each file was loaded into a python dataframe, and organized into the following categories: review_id	product_id, title,	author, rating, content, timestamp, profile_id, is_verified, helpful_count, and product_attributes.
 Each file was then converted and dowloaded into a csv file, and later merged into 1 csv file.